diificult/PalBet/frontend/public/README.md

 ### 0.4 - Improved options for predictions & design

--   [ ] Better options for host of predictions, perhaps a draw or failed option, one sided.
+-   [x] Better options for host of predictions, perhaps a draw or failed option, one sided.
--   [ ] Better friend search.
 -   [x] Create notification when end date reached for a bet - Using hangfire.
 -   [ ] Improve page layout and design.